Australia national Australian rules football team: AFL push into New Zealand and Europe (2012-2018)

-Academy national team disbanded (2018-)
+Academy national team disbanded (2018)

 At the end of 2018, the AFL put an end to overseas tours for its AFL Academy, which meant that international sides would once again require to travel to Australia to compete.
 Unable to secure nationals sports funding the AFL also restructured the AFL Academy into state-based academies, diverting funding intended for overseas tours into academies featuring its clubs in developing states of New South Wales and Queensland.

+Academy team matches against state league teams (2019-present)

+Since 2019 the state-based academies have formed the basis of the AFL National Academy teams for boys and girls, made up of primarily players in the under-18 age bracket.
+The boys team have played once-a-year fixtures against teams from the Victorian Football League and South Australian National Football League, while the girls have competed against combined under-23 state teams.
+Both teams undertake regular training and high-development camps, as well as partake in yearly formal matches against opposition.